 Jaisamand lake: 48 kms from the city, this artificial lake was built in 17th century by Maharana Jai Singh.
 The marble ‘Chhatris’ along the embankment add grace to this second largest lake in Asia.
 On either sides of the lake were built the palaces for the favourite queens of the King.
 People of the Bhil tribe still inhabit the islands in Jaisamand lake.

 Rajsamand lake (66 Kms): This is dam built by Maharana Rai Singh in 1660.

 Shilpgarm Festival – The 10 day festival is a treat for the visitor to an array of exquisite art and craft.
 Shilpgram hosts the festival.

 Mewar Festival – The onset of spring brings the Mewar festival.
 During the festival, the tradition and culture of Rajasthan dominates every other thing in one’s mind. more…

-Shopping can be a pleasure at the Hathipole, Chetak Circle, Clock Tower, Palace Road and Bapu Bazaar.
+Shopping can be a pleasure at the Hathipole, Chetak Circle, Clock Tower, Palace Road, and Bapu Bazaar.
 Rajasthan Government also has its own Handicraft emporium.
 The shops of Udaipur have plenty of exquisite items to offer.
-The dainty folk toys, brightly coloured garments, hand printed textiles, batiks, and tie & dye sarees and fabrics to name few.
-‘Pichwais’ or wall hangings painted on cloth are world renowned for their vivid colours and themes.
-The craftsmanship is at its peak in the metal images and chunky silver jewellery.
+The dainty folk toys, brightly colored garments, hand-printed textiles, batiks, and tie & dye sarees and fabrics to name a few.
+‘Pichwais’ or wall hangings painted on cloth are world-renowned for their vivid colors and themes.
+The craftsmanship is at its peak in the metal images and chunky silver jewelry.

 Tourist Office – Tourist Information Bureau (Govt. of Rajasthan) Kajri Tourist Bungalow, Udaipur, Rajasthan.